 Address the coolant to the radiator.

 On the other hand, the fan starts running once the hot coolant arrives at the upper radiator tank.
-The fan blades running makes more air current pass through the radiator, as is shown in figure 4.
-To know more about fans in Forklift cooling systems, click here.
+The fan blades running makes more air current pass through the radiator.

 The air passing through the radiator takes the heat from the coolant that goes down to the bottom radiator tank.
 Once the fluid arrives at the bottom, it has a suitable temperature to recirculate again to the engine body.

 Engine Cooling System Parts to Keep Your Lift Truck Going